mzienert/readiness-calculator-ui/docs/PROBLEM_ANALYSIS.md

 - Stream Management for smooth conversational UX
 - MCP Integration with Beautiful.ai for professional reporting
 - Clean Architecture with proper separation of concerns
+- OpenAI Fine-tuning for domain-specific SMB assessment optimization
+- Evaluation pipelines with synthetic data generation and automated metrics
+- ML ops with assessment accuracy optimization and continuous improvement

 **Second-Pass Refinement Questions (For Future Consideration):**